alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_06/Module06-Part-3_UML-1/06_03_01-UML_Common_Components/06-151/06-151_UML_Stages_of_Development_where_UML_is _utilized.md.md

 ### 1.2.
 Benefits of UML

+- **Visual Planning**

-- **Visual Planning**: Model systems before writing code
+  - Model systems before writing code

+- **Risk Reduction**

-- **Risk Reduction**: Identify potential issues early
+  - Identify potential issues early
+  - Minimise costly architectural mistakes

+- **Communication**

-- **Communication**: Bridge technical and non-technical stakeholders
+  - Bridge technical and non-technical stakeholders
+  - Improve communication between any parts involved

+- **Organisation**

-- **Organization**: Structure complex systems logically
+  - Structure complex systems logically

-- **Efficiency**: Reduce development time through better planning
+  - Maintain code quality through visual organisation

+- **Efficiency**

   - Reduce development time through better planning

-- Minimize costly architectural mistakes

-- Improve communication with stakeholders

-- Maintain code quality through visual organization

-- Facilitate team collaboration and onboarding

 The key is to view UML not as additional overhead, but as an investment in project success that pays dividends throughout the entire development process.

 ---

-## 2. Development Lifecycle and UML Integration
+## 2. Development Life-Cycle and UML Integration

 UML diagrams can be strategically employed throughout the entire software development lifecycle.
 Each phase benefits from specific diagram types that address particular challenges and requirements.